We are EEOICPA, RECA, and FECA Impairment Specialists

 Receive the Benefits

-If you’ve been approved by the DOL and you have a medical benefits card, you may be eligible for benefits.
+If you have an accepted condition under FECA/OWCP or if you have a medical benefits card under EEOICPA, you may be eligible for benefits.

 We feel honored to practice in Paducah, KY.
 Many of our patients are former workers from the Paducah Gaseous Diffusion Plant where more than $700 million in compensation benefits have been paid!